Information Technology Graduation Checklist

 ✓ Pitt Email (Outlook)

-If you are a student who graduated in April 2015 or later, you will retain access to your My Pitt Email mailbox after you graduate, and you can keep your My Pitt Email mailbox as long as you like.
-You can continue to send and receive email messages at email@example.com.
-You will also be able to send and receive email messages using any email aliases that you created while you were a student.
+You will retain access to your My Pitt Email mailbox after you graduate, and you can keep your My Pitt Email mailbox as long as you like.
+This means you can continue to send and receive email messages at your @pitt.edu email adress and any email aliases that you created while you were a student.

 ✓ Have files on Pitt's Cloud Storage (Box and OneDrive)?

 Be sure to transfer any files that you have in your Pitt cloud storage accounts (Box or Microsoft OneDrive) to a personal account.
 It's easy to do.

-Box: Go to www.box.com and create a personal account (be sure to use an email address different than your Pitt email address).
+Box: Go to www.box.com and create a personal account (be sure to use an email address different than your @pitt.edu email address).
 Download the files from your Pitt Box account to your computer, and then upload them to your new personal Box account.
-Alternatively, you can move all files into one folder and transfer ownership of that folder to a personal Box account.
+Alternatively, you can move your files into one folder and transfer ownership of that folder to a personal Box account.